 Elena Essa (Statistics), Lydia Whitbeck (PitE, geology minor), Will Arnuk (EARTH), Nathan Houghteling (electrical engineering) are working with me and colleagues in the University of Michigan Energy Institute (http://energy.umich.edu/) to assess the potential for the University of Michigan to be carbon neutral.

-Elizabeth Rogers (EARTH) is pursuing her senior honors thesis working with PhD student Tristan Childress, Professor Kacey Lohmann, and me.
-Elizabeth is analyzing fluid inclusions trapped in magnetite from the El Laco mineral deposit in northern Chile to quantify the carbon isotope of the fluids and use those data to inform us about the source of the fluids.
+Elizabeth Rogers (EARTH) conducted her senior honors thesis analyzing fluid inclusions trapped in magnetite from the El Laco mineral deposit in northern Chile to quantify the carbon isotope of the fluids and use those data to inform us about the source of the fluids.
+PhD student Tristan Childress was an active mentor for Elizabeth.

-Will Arnuk (EARTH) is pursuing his senior honors thesis conducting a solar microgrid assessment for the Ann Arbor Public Schools, in consultation with the superintendent and director of facilities.
+Will Arnuk (EARTH) conducted his senior honors thesis conducting a solar microgrid assessment for the Ann Arbor Public Schools, in consultation with the superintendent and director of facilities.

-Alexandria Shand (math and computer science), and Bridget Lockman (PitE), are developing an environmental case study focused on the University of Michigan athletic program’s Zero Waste initiative.
+Alexandria Shand (math and computer science), and Bridget Lockman (PitE), developed an environmental case study focused on the University of Michigan athletic program’s Zero Waste initiative.
 This program was launched in 2017 and eliminated the landfill waste stream from home football games.

 Liam Wolfram (economics and PiTE) investigated the relationship among state mandates for renewable energy infrastructure development, utility-scale compliance with such mandates, and renewable development in states without mandates.